 In those venues, RUTHLESS were playing highly energized, multi-faceted music that mixed elements of thrash, speed metal, and classic metal into their own cohesive, powerful sonic output.
-Utilizing an unstoppable twin guitar assault, solid rhythms, and dynamic vocals possessing a wide range, RUTHLESS were exactly that, ruthless in making a name for themselves.
+Utilizing an unstoppable twin guitar assault, solid rhythms, and dynamic vocals possessing a wide range, RUTHLESS was exactly that, ruthless in making a name for themselves.

-1984 would find RUTHLESS working with the famed Bill Metoyer on a five-song EP that was released that year through the Iron Works record label, the well received ‘Metal Without Mercy‘.
-After it’s issue, RUTHLESS underwent some line up changes that resulted in drummer Bryant Scott and guitarist Steven Yeager joining the band, just prior to their signing with Axe Killer Records.
+1984 would find RUTHLESS working with the famed Bill Metoyer on a five-song EP that was released that year through the Iron Works record label, the well-received ‘Metal Without Mercy‘.
+After it’s issue, RUTHLESS underwent some lineup changes that resulted in drummer Bryant Scott and guitarist Steven Yeager joining the band, just prior to their signing with Axe Killer Records.

 RUTHLESS soon entered the studio once again, working with producer Ethan James on what would be their first official full-length album, the now cult revered 1986 offering, ‘Discipline Of Steel‘.
 The album helped launch RUTHLESS to a new level of exposure and they were soon sharing stages with acts like Armored Saint, Dark Angel, Slayer, Metal Church, Saxon, and many others.